Ivory47/nix-config/README.md

 sudo nixos-rebuild switch --impure --flake /etc/nixos#default
 ```

+after that you can use `rebuild` because the device is saved

 <details>
   <summary>Issues</summary>

-  * using dirs was a bad idea cause it only knows the recent directories of the last shell
+  * using dirs was a bad idea cause it only knows the recent directories of the current shell

 </details>